-- 1. LCHA shall review the Flat Rent structure annually and adjust the rents as needed. - 2.
-Flat rents may either be increased or decreased based on HUD's published Fair Market Rents.
+- 1. LCHA shall review the Flat Rent structure annually and adjust the rents as needed. - Flat rents may either be increased or decreased based on HUD's published Fair Market Rents. - 3.
+When a resident chooses Flat rent, his/her rent shall be adjusted only at the next annual reexamination rather than when LCHA may revise the Flat rents.